Frequently Asked Questions

 how long is each session?

-I work mainly online, but I also see clients in person from my home office in Noordhoek, Cape Town.
+I work online with clients globally and also see clients in person from my home office in Noordhoek, Cape Town.
+Online or in person, always in-depth.

 Online or in person?